VrunalMasurkar/Batcher-Banyan/README.md

 # Batcher-Banyan

+Hello Viewers,

-Implementation of Batcher Banyan Network using Scala programming language
+This repository contains the implementation of Batcher Banyan Network using Scala programming language.

+Happy Coding!